How to fully remove the iLivid virus and protect your Mac

 - Movies Search App for Chrome [and other browsers]

 Search for the relevant folders for all of these, and then take them all to the Trash.
 Empty the Trash and to play it safe, restart your Mac.
 Shut it down for a while before starting it up again.
-All of these apps will appear to come from different publishers, such as Bandoo Media, Torch Media and JAC Search and Media Inc. Don't assume that any of them are safe or legitimate app development companies.
+These apps will appear to come from different publishers, such as Bandoo Media, Torch Media, JAC Search, and Media Inc. Don't assume that any of them are safe or legitimate app development companies.

 Next, go to your web browsers and remove the Movies Search App and/or iLivid extensions and add-ons.
-Remove these and any others that you don't recognise, such as any torrent downloader extensions that may have also came with this.
+Remove these and others that you don't recognize, such as any torrent downloader extensions that may have also come with them.

-Go to the Settings section of each web browser - even if you only use one it’s always worth checking every browser on your Mac.
-Within Settings, go to where you find Extensions or Add-ons, and then remove anything you don't recognise, plus anything obvious, such as iLivid and the Movies Search App.
+Go to the Settings section of each web browser — even if you only use one, it's always worth checking every browser on your Mac.
+Within Settings, go to where you find Extensions or Add-ons and then remove anything you don't recognize plus anything obvious, such as iLivid and the Movies Search App.

-Manual removal takes time and can be risky, especially if you accidentally delete something that is needed to keep an app running that you need.
+Manual removal takes time and can be risky, especially if you accidentally delete something that is needed to keep an app that you need running.
 Instead of going the manual route, there is another way to delete the iLivid virus.

 How to remove the iLivid virus safely?

-Use a dedicated malware removal tool like the one in CleanMyMac X. This app is invaluable tool for improving the overall performance of your Mac.
-It comes with several tools for removing junk files, malware, and speeding up the system.
+Use a dedicated malware removal tool like the one in CleanMyMac X. This app is an invaluable tool for improving your Mac's overall performance.
+It comes with several tools for removing junk files, getting rid of malware, and speeding up the system.

-To remove iLivid out of your system this way, do the following:
+To remove iLivid from your system this way, do the following: